Security Configs for Jetty Applications

 If you are going to use just the default test realm, it’s preferably to delete the already specified default users from this file (or just comment them).

 4. Then open the webdefault.xml file (in the same /opt/jetty/etc directory) and specify the security restrictions for the created in the previous step new user using the following strings:

 5. Don’t forget to press the Save button in order to apply the changes and click Restart button for your Jetty server.

 6. To ensure everything works fine, open your application (Open in Browser button next to your Jetty environment with application deployed).
 You will see the authentication request window:

 If you need to protect your web-application, deployed to the Jetty application server, within denying access for a client with particular IP address, follow the next short instruction:

-Using the HTAccessHandler, which interacts with the early created .htaccess policy file, protect the access to your application.
+5. Using the HTAccessHandler, which interacts with the .htaccess policy file created earlier, protect the access to your application.
 Eventually your context xml file will look like the following one: